andrewmcdan/AI-Upscale-Module/README.md

 The default model that it uses was selected because it looks quite good when working with images from Midjourney.
 It is quite possible to modify this code so that it uses a different model.
 There are several in the models folder that gets downloaded.

 ## Version History
+### V1.2.0
+- Changed the Real-ESRGAN-ncnn-vulkan binary source from github.com/xinntao/Real-ESRGAN-ncnn-vulkan to [upscayl/upscayl-ncnn](https://github.com/upscayl/upscayl-ncnn/releases/tag/10.17.2023) as they are actively developing their branch.
 ### V1.1.0
 - Rewrote upscale().
 Upscale jobs now queue and a maximum number of concurrent jobs can be set so that you don't overload your system.
 There's also some related functions for getting job status.
 - Added capability to get list of available models and to set a default.
 Each job can also be run with a specific model.